jaRue1/lvl-up/ReadMe.md

 # Level Up Resources

-This read me will point you to resources that will help you level up as a Software Engineer.
+This readMe will point you to resources that will help you level up as a Software Engineer.

-Each Section is broken up by the part of the stack it pertains to.
+Each section is broken up by the part of the stack it pertains to.

 I strongly recommend reviewing the core concepts for each section before doing the level up projects.

-This is not beginner friendly this resource is tailored to help you build on skills you already have and help you move to the next level
+This is not beginner friendly this resource is tailored to help you build on the skills you already have and help you move to the next level

 ## Perquisites